-- Convenient payroll deductions so you won't have to remember to "pay yourself first" each pay period.
-Your savings automatically will be deposited in your Plan account. - The choice of saving on either a before-tax or after-tax basis, including by making after-tax Roth Contributions.
+- Automatic enrollment for new hires, rehires, agreement employment to nonagreement employment transferees and certain inter-company transferees to encourage you to save for retirement.
+(See "Automatic Enrollment" on Page 4 of this Guide.) - Convenient payroll deductions so you won't have to remember to "pay yourself first" each pay period.
+Your savings will be deposited automatically into your Plan account. - The choice of saving on either a before-tax or after-tax basis, including by making after-tax Roth contributions (known as "Roth Contributions").
 If you save with before-tax dollars, your current federal income taxes and (in most states) state and local income taxes will be reduced.
-After-tax savings provides you with another opportunity to save, with greater flexibility to withdraw your savings if needed before retirement.
-Finally, if you save by making after-tax Roth Contributions and later receive a "qualified distribution" of your Roth Contribution, you will not pay federal income tax on the earnings (state and local income taxation of earnings vary by jurisdiction). - The ability to defer taxation on the earnings growth on your before- or after-tax savings contributions.
-If you make Roth after-tax contributions and comply with the "qualified distribution" rules, your investment earnings will not be taxed (for federal income tax purposes). - If your union has bargained for Matching Contributions, Matching Contributions are contributed to the Plan based upon the amount you contribute to the Plan each pay period. - Various investment options for your account to help you meet your investment objectives. - Limited withdrawal provisions before retirement.
-Within guidelines, a portion of your account may be available for shorter-term needs. - The ability to change your savings level and investment choices so you can adjust your savings and investment elections as your circumstances or goals change. - Single sum cash and rollover options after you leave Union Pacific. - The opportunity to maintain your account in the Plan after you leave Union Pacific, subject to IRS required minimum distribution rules.
+After-tax savings provides you with the opportunity to save more, with greater flexibility to withdraw your savings if needed before retirement.
+Finally, if you save by making Roth Contributions and later receive a "qualified distribution" of your Roth Contribution, you will not pay federal income tax on the earnings (state and local income taxation of earnings vary by jurisdiction). - The ability to defer taxation on the earnings growth on your before- or after-tax savings contributions.
+If you make Roth Contributions and comply with the "qualified distribution" rules, your investment earnings on Roth Contributions will not be taxed (for federal income tax purposes). - Matching Contributions contributed to the Plan based upon the amount you save each pay period.
+The Matching Contributions are contributed by Union Pacific Corporation (the "Company") or, if applicable, the Company's subsidiary that employs you (and has adopted the Plan).
+These contributions are generally added to your account at the same time your own savings go into the Plan, but in no event later than permitted by the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
+(See "Matching Contributions" on Page 6 of this Guide.) - In some cases, Employer Non-Elective Contributions contributed to the Plan, regardless of whether you make your own savings contributions to the Plan.
+(See "Non-Elective Contributions" on Page 7 of this Guide.) - Various investment options for your account to help you meet your investment objectives. - Withdrawal and loan options before retirement.
+These options give you the flexibility to use a portion of your account for shorter-term needs. - The ability to change your savings level and investment choices so you can adjust your savings and investment elections as your circumstances or goals change. - Single sum cash and rollover options available after you leave Union Pacific. - The opportunity to maintain your account in the Plan after you leave Union Pacific, subject to IRS rules.

-In short, the Plan has the potential to be one of the most valuable components of your total benefits package.
-It is available to help you save for long-range financial goals, such as increasing retirement income.
-The remainder of this document gives you more information about the Plan, including examples to illustrate key points.
+In short, the Plan is one of the most valuable components of your total benefits package.
+It is available to help you save for retirement but its flexibility can work for you during your active career as well.
+The remainder of this Guide gives you more information about the Plan, including examples to illustrate key points.